- NA release: 23rd June 1998

 There’s a few modes such as an endurance mode fighting random opponents, the standard arcade mode and some tournament options for multiplayer.
 The practice mode also gives you a move list, but this is only on a static screen and you can’t pin one to try.

 The MK games have always looked a bit tatty, but this latest release is fast, its animation crisp and largely convincing.
-For a series renowned for its ugly countenance, to spawn such an aesthetically pleasing update is akin to, say, Frankenstein and Medusa having a kid who grows up to appear on Batwatch.
+For a series renowned for its ugly countenance, to spawn such an aesthetically pleasing update is akin to, say, Frankenstein and Medusa having a kid who grows up to appear on Baywatch.

 James Price, N64 Magazine #20